William A Gardner

 - Bjorn Lomborg in his book titled False Alarm, speaks about the complexity of many of the computer models used in predicting future climate and says, "But there are also much smaller, faster global warming models that simplify the inputs solely to carbon dioxide and a few other emissions, and model the total change to the global temperature.
 One of these models is called MGICC.
 It was developed partly with funding from the US government’s Environmental Protection Agency, and has been used by the UN’s panel of climate scientists for all of their reports.”
 Note that he points out how the models focus on the parameters of carbon dioxide and a few other emissions, reflecting what I outlined above.
 It is perhaps telling that the model acronym rhymes with 'magic'.

 - The entire field of Artificial Intelligence (AI) is evolving rapidly and definitions within it are still fluid.
 A true AI system is one that learns AND can mimic human reasoning and behavior.
 A great recent AI example is the interesting ChatGPT system which is free and available to anyone.
 Nevertheless, most such systems today are actually Machine Learning (ML) types.
-An ML system, unlike an AI system, is an Expert System but not meant to pass the classic Turing Test.
+An ML system, unlike an AI system, is an Expert System and not meant to pass the classic Turing Test.
 AI and ML systems include a user interface (sensing and other input/output types), a knowledge base (database to store states and facts, sometimes called objects and attributes), and an inference engine (the brain with the rules of how to interact with and derive information from the knowledge base depending on the current query).
+Many of these are Neural Nets.
 Any type of AI is different from most current predictive models in that AI uses algorithms to not just change the model entities, but the algorithms change the way that the model itself functions.
+A neural net is constantly morphing.
 That is, the program itself learns - the inference engine modifies its own rules as to how it interacts with the knowledge base.
-A danger of these AI systems arises when we start to base more and more decisions on their output.
+There is great opportunity in this technology but a danger of these AI systems arises when we start to base more and more decisions on their output.
 Especially when just how the model has modified its own inference rules is unknown.

 - The sun changes in terms of the number of sunspots on a regular basis.
-This solar cycle occurs every 11 years and is caused by the poorly understood magnetohydrodynamics of the sun itself.
-We are now entering what is called solar cycle 25.
+This solar cycle repeats on average every 11 years and is caused by the poorly understood magnetohydrodynamics of the sun itself.
+We are now currently in what is called solar cycle 25 which began about 2019.
+It should be in maximum about 2025.
 There is a correlation between the number of sunspots and Earth's climate.
-The Maunder minimum is perhaps the most evident example of this and was a period of drastically reduced sunspots between 1645 and 1715 during which the Earth experienced decades of unusually cold weather.
+The Maunder minimum is perhaps the most evident historical example of this and was a period of drastically reduced sunspots between 1645 and 1715 during which the Earth experienced decades of unusually cold weather.
 The Maunder minimum coincided with the coldest part of what is known as the “Little Ice Age” (c.
 1500–1850) in the Northern Hemisphere.

 - Many countries have or are experiencing a decline in birth rates to at or below replacement levels.
 This includes countries such as Canada, the United States, most European countries, Russia, Japan, and even China.
 The implications of this trend to lower fertility have yet to be properly researched, but the most important problem will be economic.
 A November 15, 2022, report from the International Monetary Fund (IMF) titled, 'Aging is the Real Population Bomb' lays out the problem in detail.